-The Stanford Loo Review is a little project I'm working on this quarter to catalogue the many bathrooms at Stanford.
+The Stanford Loo Review is a little project I'm working on since fall 2017 to catalogue the many bathrooms at Stanford.
 Why?
 For many reasons.

 First, as anyone who has seen Jurassic Park can tell you, when you gotta go, you gotta go.
 Unfortunately, Stanford can be a bit labyrinthine at times; do you really want to be trying to figure out the campus map when it's urgent?

 Second, not all bathrooms are created equal.
 Some are cleaner than others.
 Some offer more privacy than others.
 Some have those nice water-bottle-filling stations outside.
 On a more serious note, some are more accessible than others; some are gender-neutral, while many aren't.
 I hope a brief survey of the bathrooms can help you, the reader, find a bathroom that is comfortable, safe, and right for you.

 Finally, we are very lucky to have, on the whole, magnificent facilities at Stanford!
 Let's celebrate them.

 I've tried to make this page easy to search using our old friend, ctrl-F. A list of useful hashtags is below.
 In addition to building names and numbers, you can generally search for tags like #genderneutral.